 Norman Studios was an American film studio in Jacksonville, Florida.
-Founded by Richard Edward Norman, the studio produced silent films featuring African American casts from 1919 to 1928.
-The only surviving studio from the period of early film-making in Jacksonville, its facilities are now the Norman Studios Silent Film Museum.
+Richard Edward Norman founded them, and the studio produced silent films featuring African American casts from 1919 to 1928.
+The only surviving studio from early film-making in Jacksonville, its facilities are now the Norman Studios Silent Film Museum.

 One of the most prominent studios creating films for Black audiences in the silent era, Norman's films featured all-Black casts with protagonists in positive roles.
-During its run it produced eight feature length films and numerous shorts; its only surviving film, The Flying Ace, has been restored by the Library of Congress.
-During the early 20th century, the emerging film industry that was traditionally located in New York built a new home in Northeast Florida so they could continue filming during the winter.
-Jacksonville, home to over thirty silent film studios from 1908 – 1922, became known as the "Winter Film Capital of the World".
+During its run, it produced eight feature-length films and numerous shorts; its only surviving film, The Flying Ace, has been restored by the Library of Congress.
+During the early 20th century, the emerging film industry, traditionally located in New York, built a new home in Northeast Florida to continue filming during the winter.
+Jacksonville, home to over thirty silent film studios from 1908 – 1922, became known as the "Winter Film Capital of the World."

 Eagle Film Studios, which would later become Norman Studios, was built in 1916.
 The five buildings composing the studio went bankrupt in the following years.
-During the time, films with a Black cast and shown specifically to Black audiences were known as "race films".
+During the time, films with a Black cast and shown specifically to Black audiences were known as "race films."
 Norman Studios produced several of these films during the 1920s.
-Richard Norman's reason to produce race films was not solely a business decision.
-Although the studio was indeed filling a niche, Norman was also motivated by the state of race relations at the time.
+Richard Norman's reason for producing race films was not solely a business decision.
+Although the studio was filling a niche, Norman was also motivated by the state of race relations at the time.
 The untapped black film patron market and the plethora of talented performers unable to get work in mainstream films lead to the production of race films by Norman Studios.

-Films produced by Norman Studios include: Green-Eyed Monster (1919), a railroad drama; The Love Bug (1919), a comedy; The Bull-Dogger (1921), a western; The Crimson Skull (1922), another western; Regeneration (1923), an action adventure set on an island after a shipwreck; The Flying Ace (1926), Norman's most famous film; and Black Gold (1928), a drama set around the oil business.
-Norman Studios' run as a producer of race films came to the advent of talking films.
+Films produced by Norman Studios include Green-Eyed Monster (1919), a railroad drama; The Love Bug (1919), a comedy; The Bull-Dogger (1921), a western; The Crimson Skull (1922), another western; Regeneration (1923), an action-adventure set on an island after a shipwreck; The Flying Ace (1926), Norman's most famous film; and Black Gold (1928), a drama set around the oil business.
+Norman Studios' run as a producer of race films came with the advent of talking films.
 Richard Norman invested and developed a system to sync audio to the moving images.
-Units were sold to theaters in the nation, but a new method of putting sound-on-film debuted making Norman's system obsolete.
+Units were sold to theaters nationwide, but a new method of putting sound on film debuted, making Norman's system obsolete.